computationalcognitivescience/socialpsychtutorial/sections/selecting_comparison.md

 viz. the ratio of likes and dislikes; and by computing two example dependent
 variables:

-1. The average number of pairs that like each other amongst invitees; and
+1. The average number of pairs that like each other amongst invitees;
 2. The number of invited guests.

 Try to play around with the parameters ```groupSize``` and ```sampleSize``` and see what changes.
-For example, increasing the number of samples, decreases the variation in the data. *Note: Group size will require exponentially more computation time, don't try large values ($$>>15$$) unless you have time until the end of the universe.*
+For example, increasing the number of samples, decreases the variation in the data.
+Errorbars report 96% confidence intervals.
+*Note: Group size will require exponentially more computation time, don't try large values ($$>>15$$) unless you have time until the end of the universe.*

 {% scalafiddle template="PersonsWithFormalisations", minheight="1000", layout="v50" %}
 ```scala